 To sign up you’ll need your HWU credentials, and once you’re in, you’ll need to create a profile.
 We recommend that you create a profile that represents who you are.
 Don’t be shy, let others know what your interests are, it could be anything from football to manga.
 Once you find someone that matches your profile, say hi to them, get a conversation started and in no time you could be meeting socially to practice your foreign language.

-“I found the app very useful, I was able to speak with my match in the foreign language I am studying (Spanish) and they spoke to me in English to improve, giving each other feedback as we went along.”
+“I found the app very useful, I was able to speak with my match in the foreign language I am studying (Spanish) and they spoke to me in English to improve, giving each other feedback as we went along.” (anonymous feedback)

-The idea is that meet regularly and practice English for, say, 30 minutes, and another language (there are many to choose from!) for another 30 minutes.
+The idea is for students meet regularly and practice English for, say, 30 minutes, and another language (there are many to choose from!) for another 30 minutes.
 This is a brilliant opportunity for people who need an extra little bit of conversation practice, and for this reason, we’ve created a platform where you’re in control, you decide who you want to meet up with, and you decide what languages you want to practice!

 “Very useful as it is a great way to find people that are able to help you and want to chat in a casual setting” (anonymous feedback)